ecopsychologer/ios-rpg-tool/README.md

 Dev tooling: optional DEV_FIXTURES build flag adds a developer test runner with scripted scenarios and a quick smoke test.
 A local-only supplemental rules data loader can merge extra data at build time when enabled (not included in release builds).
 SRD integration: structured item and creature records are parsed for engine use (equipment/magic items and monsters/creatures) and surfaced in SRD detail views and inventory pickers.
 Content tables: travel/exploration/encounter tables are now bundled in `rpg_tables.json` for TableEngine use.
+Encounter pacing + travel/exploration hooks: the engine can now roll encounter checks, travel events, and exploration features from the bundled tables.
+Loot selection: magic item rarity logic uses SRD item lists (no separate treasure tables).
+Social/encounter seeding: NPC reactions can update attitudes and travel events can seed encounter entities on the current node.

 Work-in-progress task list (engine expansion):
 - **Architecture**: define module boundaries (engine, narrator, world state, tables) and plan a Swift package split without breaking current UI.